 Dad was going to die and there was nothing I could do to stop it.
 I had spent months trying to find a way to beat the cancer.
 Looking long nights online for ways to up his chances of beating it, studies he might be eligible for.
 Praying that maybe, he would be one of those survivors that told his story on Oprah.
-My dad had hiked the Pacific Crest Trail in his 20s, built a career as a nurse, raised a child, become a homeowner, but, he could not beat glioblastoma.
+My dad had hiked the Pacific Crest Trail in his 20s, raised a child, become a homeowner, but, he could not beat glioblastoma.
 It was too much.

 In the last days, while my father had laid upstairs in a coma, I chose to deal with the pain of losing him by cleaning the basement.
 Navigating through years of dust, spider webs and filth, I found a pile of gold: tucked away in a closet I found 15 boxes of Kodak slides and a cantankerous slide projector.
 His flowery handwriting on the boxes filled me with wonder: Pacific Crest Trail, Canada Bike Trip with Phil, etc. Photographs and documentation of his life that I’d only heard stories about.